diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

                 - WebSecurityConfig.java
             - DemoApplication.java

 Once we have set up this structure and changed our pom.xml file, we are ready to start securing our routes.
 First of all, we want to avoid exposing `/users` to everyone, so we will create a configuration that forbids this.
-This is done with a Java file as well, using annotations provided by Spring Boot.
+This is done with a Java file as well, using classes provided by the `spring-boot-starter-security` dependency.

      @Configuration
      @EnableWebSecurity